International applicants seeking a visa must submit all application materials three months prior to the start of the intended semester of study.

 International College or University Coursework

 Applicants who earned their post-secondary degree(s) in a country other than the United States are required to have a “course-by-course” credential evaluation with GPA performed by an outside evaluation service.
 Evaluations are waived only if the student received his/her undergraduate degree from a US institution, and the undergraduate coursework taken internationally was transferred to that institution.
-However, an official electronic transcript is still required from all US institution attended.
+However, an official electronic transcript is still required from all US institutions attended.

 The credential evaluation services below are acceptable.
 Do not send transcripts from international institutions.
 The credential evaluation service will send us your transcript along with the evaluation.
 We will not review your application until both are received.